Thursday, December 16, 2010

 I may decide one day to pursue that career, but even if I don’t, I think that I really benefit from watching Stanley’s work.
 I hope to do the exact same thing for future generations.
 Whatever I make, be it an excellent film, an intriguing book, or an artistic painting, I want it to be as influential as Stanley’s work was to me.
 I want someone to look at my work and think that even if they don’t want to do exactly what I do, they can do it like me.
 Although I am not particularly interested in doing the same thing as him, I hope that one day I can create a work of art that is as influential as something from Stanley.

-2. Does this easily show the big idea?
+1. Does this easily show the continuum?2.
+Does this easily show the big idea?

 3. Should I get rid of the last sentence?